Table Taboo

 rollingpin

-• Tables and spacers (transparent single pixel images with specified width and height) are the old way to create and maintain page layout.
+• Tables and spacers (usually transparent single pixel images with specified width and height) are the old way to create and maintain page layout.

 • Web pages designed with tables nested within tables, result in large documents which use more bandwidth than documents with simpler formatting.

-• When a table based layout is linear, and parsed by a screen reader or a search engine, the order of content is jumbled and confusing.
+• When a table based layout is parsed by a screen reader or a search engine, the order of content is jumbled and confusing.

-• Web browsers usually have to download all content within a table before displaying it on a page, resulting in slower loading times.
+• Web browsers usually have to download all content within a table before displaying it on a page, resulting in slower load times.

-• Without tables, content on pages loads sequentially, appearing faster to the end user
+• Without tables, content on a page can load sequentially, appearing faster to the end user